themattharris/tmhOAuth/README.md

 you should now define them as `'key' => 'value'` pairs.

 ## Change History
-### 0.7.2 - TBD
+### 0.7.2 - 01 November 2012
 - use DIRECTORY_SEPARATOR for multi-environment support.
 (Issue #80) Props: whallz
 - tidied up the curlHeader function to use explode instead of substr and store the keys in the format they are returned from the API
-- remove content-length, and expects header hacks. these aren't needed if CURLOPT_POSTFIELDS is initialized on all POSTs.
+- removed content-length hack as it isn't needed if CURLOPT_POSTFIELDS is initialized on all POSTs
+- removed the expects header hack as Twitter no longer requires it to be there
 - introduce composer.json.
 (Issues #39, #77, #85) Props: akandels, conradkleinespel, dguyon, kud, philsturgeon, willdurand
+- added support for specifying custom headers when using $tmhOAuth->request.
+(Issue #98)

 ### 0.7.1 - 27 October 2012
 - set content-length to 0 explictly to avoid a bug between libcurl and Twitter (Issue #94)